athielenhaus/Handwriting-Recognition-with-Tensorflow/README.md

 # Math Jungle - recognizing handwritten digits on a website with Tensorflow

-This project was created as part of a Udemy course, "Complete 2022 Data Science & Machine Learning Bootcamp", by Appbrewery.
+This project was created as part of a Udemy course.

 __Project Objectives:__
 - use Tensorflow to create a neural network model to recognize numbers from images of handwritten numbers